-The intent of our curriculum - what we want our children to know and be able to do
+The intent of our curriculum - what we want our children to know and be able to do.

-Our curriculum has clearly identified developmental steps in learning and skill acquisition - with the focus of each's pupils learning personalised to them.
+Our curriculum has clearly identified developmental steps in learning and skill acquisition - with the focus of each's child or young person learning personalised to them.